-- industrial action/strike, or

-- authorised unpaid leave of absence, or

-- unpaid additional maternity, shared parental or adoption leave
+- industrial action/strike, or - authorised unpaid leave of absence of more than 30 days, or unpaid additional maternity, shared parental or adoption leave of more than 30 days.

-- unauthorised unpaid absence

-but only for those members to whom:
+but only for members:

-- the underpin calculation applies, or - the 85 year rule applies and who have not taken out an Additional Pension Contributions (APC) contract to cover the whole of the pension that would have accrued during the industrial action/strike, or taken out an APC or Shared Cost APC contract to cover the whole of the pension that would have accrued during the period of unpaid leave of absence (with compulsory employer contributions to a shared cost APC being limited to cover a maximum of 36 months) or unpaid period of additional maternity, shared parental or adoption leave.
+- protected by the underpin, or - protected by the 85 year rule.

+and who have not taken out an Additional Pension Contributions (APC) contract to cover the whole of the pension that would have accrued during the industrial action/strike, or taken out an APC or Shared Cost APC contract to cover the whole of the pension that would have accrued during the period of unpaid leave of absence (with compulsory employer contributions to a shared cost APC being limited to cover a maximum of 36 months) or unpaid period of additional maternity, shared parental or adoption leave.